wooriapt/jekyll-now/_posts/2018-07-12-Whitelist is open In preparation.md

 ---
 layout: post
-title: Whitelist is open In preparation
+title: Whitelist is open in preparation
 ---

 “CUBE ON Whitelist — Live on July 2, 2018y”

 -USD 3 million dollars left for the public round.